Porsche 908: 908/03 (1971)

+For the 1971 World Sportscar Championship, vertical fins were added to the rear of the 908/03 (similar to the 1971 917K), which now also sported larger roll bars.

+Targa Florio

-For the 1971 World Sportscar Championship, vertical fins were added not only to the fast 917K but also to the rear of the 908/03 which sported larger roll bars.
-One week after the Spa 1000km, with already five wins for Zuffenhausen, and two weeks before the 1971 1000km of Nürburgring were the 908/03 were needed again, less effort than usual was invested and only three 908/03 were brought to Sicily, and that number proved too low - or too high.
-All entered 908/03s crashed (the two JWA on the first lap; Brian Redman was badly injured after a fiery crash), but Vic Elford in the Martini-entered #008 did manage to set the fastest lap and was classified 39th despite a late crash.
-Winner of the 71' Targa Florio was local hero Nino Vaccarella leading a 1-2 by Alfa Romeo and their Tipo 33s, with Gijs van Lennep driving the 2nd place Alfa instead of a fourth 908 before driving for Porsche again two weeks later, and winning the 1971 Le Mans in the Martini 917K four weeks later.
+One week after the Spa 1000km the more nimble 908/03s were needed again for the twisty tracks of the Targa Florio and the 1000km Nürburgring two weeks later.
+With already five wins by the 917K cars that season, less effort than usual was invested for the unusual kind of race on public mountain roads.
+Only three 908/03 cars were brought to Sicily, a number that proved too low - or too high.
+All entered 908/03s eventually crashed.
+The two JWA were out on the first lap; Brian Redman was badly injured after a fiery crash.
+Vic Elford in the Martini-entered #008 did manage to set the fastest lap and was classified 39th despite a late crash.
+Winner of the 1971 Targa Florio was local hero Nino Vaccarella leading a 1-2 by Alfa Romeo and their Tipo 33s, with Gijs van Lennep driving the 2nd place Alfa instead of a fourth 908 before driving for Porsche again two weeks later, and winning the 1971 Le Mans in the Martini 917K four weeks later.

+1000km Nürburgring

-Within two weeks, two crashed 908/03 had to be fixed, and the totalled car of Redman as well as the hospitalized driver had to be replaced, with a fourth chassis needed to give JWA and Martini two good cars each.
-All German cars arrived late at the Ring which had been resurfaced, while the Italians were going fast.
-The single Ferrari 312PB of Jacky Ickx and Clay Regazzoni was on pole by no less than 9 seconds and led the race for six laps when engine troubles started.
+Within two weeks, two crashed 908/03 had to be repaired for the race at the Nürburgring.
+The totaled car of Redman as well as the hospitalized driver had to be replaced, as a fourth chassis was needed to give JWA and Martini two good cars each.
+All German cars arrived late at the Ring, which had been resurfaced and modernized, while the Italians were already going fast.
+The single new flat-12 Ferrari 312PB of Jacky Ickx and Clay Regazzoni was on pole by no less than 9 seconds and led the race for six laps when engine troubles started.
 The still bumpy Ring also broke engine mounts in the JWA-908 of Siffert/Bell, with Siffert continuing in the other JWA car of Rodriguez.
 The sole fast Alfa of Stommelen/Galli led until lap 14 in which the engine failed, followed by the same fate for the leading Ferrari in lap 21 of 44.
 "Quick" Vic Elford had been hunting them in the air-cooled two valve Martini-908 chassis #008 which had less power than the V12.
-The race saw a 1-2-3 finish for the surviving works 908/03 in front of two less competitive Alfas and a private 917K.
+The race saw a 1-2-3 finish for the works 908/03 in front of two less competitive Alfas and a private 917K.
 One of the several private Ferrari 512S finished 9th among three private 908/02.

-With Alfas scoring wins at Brands Hatch and Watkins Glen, and Ferrari developing the 312PB, it was proven that these nimble three litre prototypes could beat the 917s also outside of the Targa.